mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 Several interaction types are available, all of which are abbreviated by two letters.
 These  are decomposer (`de`), epihyte (`ep`), flower visitor (`fl`), frugivory (`fr`), hemiparasite (`hp`), herbivory (`he`), infection (`in`), parasite (`pa`), parasitoid (`pd`), predation (`pr`), and seed predation (`se`).
 Pathogens are included in "infection"".
 For cases when the type of interaction isn't clear, there's also host (`ht`).

-Note that these abbrevations are the first two letters of a word, except when that second letter is "o" or "b", or when two interaction types would otherwise have the same code (so only parasite is `pa` and parasitoid is instead be `pd`).
+Note that these abbrevations are the first two letters of a word, except when two interaction types would otherwise have the same code (so only parasite is `pa` and parasitoid is instead be `pd`), or when that second letter is "o" or "b" (to reduce the chances of an unrecoverable typo).

 ---

-I maintain a list of my shorthand codes for each of the species I regularly record.
+I maintain a list of all my abbreviations for each of the species I regularly record.
 You've already seen that <code>bellb</code> is bellbird and <code>hh</code> is hedgehog. <code>kowhai</code> means [*Sophora*](https://inaturalist.nz/taxa/70037-Sophora) species.
 Kowhai means only the genus, since cultivated kowhai can be a jumble of species and hybrids that can need detailed examination to identify to species.

-For plant species that I often count, I typically use the botanical six-letter code of the first three letters of the genus and species names.
+For plant species that I often count, I often use the botanical six-letter code of the first three letters of the genus and species names.
 For example, I use **SOPmic** for [*Sophora microphylla*](https://inaturalist.nz/taxa/210947-Sophora-microphylla), Canterbury’s native tree kowhai, which is easy to identify when it's in wild places far from gardens.

 Each species needs a short name that's unique in your shorthand and is easy to remember and quick to type.
-It's also important to maintain an up-to-date list mapping each short name onto a full scientific name.
-I keep that in my database, but a simple spreadsheet would suffice.
+It doesn't need to be universally unique as it gets expanded out to the full species name before the data is shared.
+It's important to maintain an up-to-date list mapping each short name onto a full scientific name.

-This shorthand, plus my [Filemaker Go WildCounts app](../wildcounts-app-FilemakerGo/) that lets me datetime-stamp and geotag each line of shorthand, has allowed me to turn my life into one big transect.
+The WildCounts shorthand, plus my [Filemaker Go WildCounts app](../wildcounts-app-FilemakerGo/) that lets me datetime-stamp and geotag each line of shorthand, has allowed me to turn my life into one big transect.
 Those counts are recorded in a combination of typed shorthand and spoken audio notes (which then need transcription, but that's another method).
 This lets me average over 3,000 observations a week.
 I am now the stenographer of my local wild.

 I imagine this might all seem a little overwhelming at first, but you don't need to use all of the compexity, especially at first.
 What's important is that it's very fast to enter.
 Just like a court stenographer, I've been doing this for long enough that my fingers know it all and I can quickly enter in wild counts as I go.